Fundamental Landau Levels in a Strongly Coupled Plasma: Embedding of the D7-brane

 If the extremality condition for the D3-brane is relaxed and a finite horizon is permitted to appear around it, the generated background will not accommodate the flat embedding traced by keeping a constant $R$ in the relationship $\theta_{emb}(r)=\arcsin(R/r)$, and in general the DBI action \eqref{dbi} will have to be written in terms of the functions ${\phi_1}_{emb}(r)$ and $\theta_{emb}(r)$, so that it can be varied with respect to them, obtaining then the equations they have to satisfy.
 Since the metric associated to \eqref{ds10ds5} is still diagonal in this case, and its components are functions of $r$ alone, ${\phi_1}_{emb}(r)=\phi_1^0$ persists to be a solution, and dependence on no other coordinate has to be considered for $\theta$.
 These embeddings and their thermodynamic behavior were numerically constructed and studied in \cite{Kruczenski:2003be,Babington:2003vm,Mateos:2007vn,Mateos:2007yp}, where it was shown that the excess of mass in the D3-brane with respect to the extreme case indeed pulls the D7-brane towards it, bending it to get closer to its horizon than the asymptotic distance $R$.
-Depending on the value of $R$ in comparison to the radio of the horizon $r_h$, or equivalently, the mass of the quark against the temperature in the dual gauge theory, the D7-brane might reach the horizon or not, leading respectively to the terms black hole embedding or Minkowsky embedding, due to the presence of an apparent horizon, or lack thereof, in the worldvolume.
+Depending on the value of $R$ in comparison to the radius of the horizon $r_h$, or equivalently, the mass of the quark against the temperature in the dual gauge theory, the D7-brane might reach the horizon or not, leading respectively to the terms black hole embedding or Minkowski embedding, due to the presence of an apparent horizon, or lack thereof, in the worldvolume.

-The roll of a non zero value for $B$ in the 10D uplift that we constructed in section \ref{sec:Uplift} for the magnetic brane of \cite{DHoker:2009mmn} is twofold.
+The role of a non-zero value for $B$ in the 10D uplift that we constructed in section \ref{sec:Uplift} for the magnetic brane of \cite{DHoker:2009mmn} is twofold.
 On the one hand, it confers to some of the metric components a dependence on the $x$ and $y$ coordinates that will potentially reflect on the embedding functions, and on the other, of more consequence, the direction along the $\phi_1$ coordinate is not orthogonal to those spanned by the D7-brane, and therefore the worldvolume cannot remain at constant value for it.

 In view of the above we see that the first step to find the way in which the D7-brane is embedded in the ten dimensional background once both, the temperature and the magnetic field are different from zero, is to express the determinant of the metric induced on the worldvolume in terms of $\theta_{emb}$ and ${\phi_1}_{emb}$ as functions of $r, x,$ and $y$.
 For the calculations ahead, it is more convenient to use $\psi(r,x,y)\equiv \sin\theta_{emb}(r,x,y)$ rather than $\theta$ itself to describe the embedding, and to tidy up the notation, we will refer to ${\phi_1}_{emb}$ as $\varphi$.
 After implementing this change of variable, the induced metric can be read of \eqref{ds10ds5} once the directions spanned by the D7 are considered, and its determinant is shown in appendix \ref{ApExplEq}.